- Location: Washington

 Disabled license plates or special year tabs are issued for permanent disabilities only.
 Removable rearview mirror placards may be issued for either permanent or temporary disabilities, as certified by your physician.

-Those with permanent disabilities must renew their privilege every five years (whether they've got a license plate or a placard), and disabled license plates must be renewed annually (just like regular license plates).
-Temporary placards are valid for up to six months.
-Placards are free, and disabled parking license plates cost nothing in addition to the normal registration fees for the vehicle.
+Those with permanent disabilities must renew their privilege every 5 years (whether they've got a license plate or a placard), and disabled license plates must be renewed annually (just like regular license plates).
+Temporary placards are valid for up to 6 months.
+Disabled parking license plates cost nothing in addition to the normal registration fees for the vehicle.

 The point of disabled parking privileges is to make it easier for those who have difficulty walking to park close to building entrances.
 A number of disabilities qualify under the law.
 A physician will have to certify that the applicant meets one of the following criteria: